 We are grateful to Mid and East Antrim Borough Council, our donors, supporters and friends and our principal funder, The Arts Council of Northern Ireland for supporting the 15th Glenarm Festival of Voice.

-Click through our gallery below to see some images from previous Festivals over the last ten years.
+Click through our gallery below to see some images from previous Festivals over the last fifteen years.